VezzolaLuca-MarconiVR/4_INFORMATICA_2024_25/Gioco Java - Diario di bordo/diario_di_bordo_vezzola.md

 To pseudo Democritus, gold isnt neccesarily a distinct substance as much as it is a combination of the qualities that make it metallic, yellowish, flexible, fusible, and perhaps most importantly, noble or resistant to fire. \
 Base metals like lead are already metallic, so you just need to alter their other qualities untill they match gold. \
 His gold mimicking comes on a spectrum, the simplest recipes arent meant to make gold as much as they are just meant to make a metal look yellow, more complex ones aim to imitate more of golds qualities, and the most complex try to imitate golds ability to resist fire without rustng. \
-It's not at all clear if he thinks this means hes actually made gold, or if more so he sees his work as having overcome the undesirable or corrupt atures of base metals making them more gold-like.
+It's not at all clear if he thinks this means hes actually made gold, or if more; so he sees his work as having overcome the undesirable or corrupt natures of base metals making them more gold-like.

 __________________________________________________________